samuelmissonnier/HarpLaserArduinoQtV1/README.md

 ## How to use:

+- First of all install and start fl studio

-- First Start the project with the executable LaserHarp.exe.
+- Start the project with the executable LaserHarp.exe.

 - Select the manual mode or the automatic mode.